tadas412/refresh-app/README.md

 Progress towards final product: added a search function to the navbar.
 This allows users to search for events that have happened in the past, displays a list of matches, and upon click navigates you to that event's page.
 Not as substantial an addition as I would have hoped to accomplish by this marker, will be sure to ramp it up soon.

+Note that, for the seventh and final assignment, I scrapped most of what I had done to this point and rebuilt everything you see in the final product (re-used some bits of code).

 <h2> Challenges encountered, and how they were solved </h2>